sauce-archives/sauce_ruby/README.markdown

 `sauce config USERNAME ACCESS_KEY`

 And here's an example test.
-Drop something like this in spec/selenium/example.rb (it's important to the RSpec integration that test scripts be located in a directory called "selenium"):
+Drop something like this in spec/selenium/example.rb.
+(Because of the way RSpec categorizes tests, the "spec/selenium" directory tree is required for the integration to work properly):

     #!/usr/bin/env ruby
     #